bytecauldron/awesome-gamemaker/README.md

 [Extension Collection](https://samuel-venable.itch.io/gamemaker-extension-collection) - A suite of various extensions.

 [GMLodash](https://github.com/DatZach/GMLodash) - Functional programming in GML.

-[GML-Classes](https://github.com/Nikko-the-cat/GML-Classes) - A script that adds OOP functionality to GMS2.

 [GML+](https://xgasoft.itch.io/gmlp)💸 - a script collection with a goal to "fill the gaps" in GML.